Wizard

 Conjuration

-Master Summoner.
-When you use a spell slot to cast a conjuration spell that summons one or more creatures, you can make the spell not require concentration and last until the creature is reduced to 0 hit points or until you finish a long rest instead of its normal duration.
+When you use a spell slot to cast a conjuration spell that summons one or more creatures, you can increase the casting time of the spell by 10 minutes.
+When cast like this, the spell does not require concentration and last until the creature is reduced to 0 hit points or until you finish a long rest instead of its normal duration.
 You still have full control over the summoned creatures as if you were concentrating on the spell.
-The spell ends early when you use it again.
+The spell ends as if you had lost concentration on the spell if you use this feature again.

 Divination